Category: News

 1. Damage to teeth and gums: The periodontal tissue attaching teeth to gums is very delicate and can be easily damaged, especially if the patients moves their head while conscious during scaling with sharp or ultrasonic instruments.
 Damage to this tissue may lead to further dental disease or tooth loss.

 2. Is the periodontal pocket being reached?: One of the most important areas of teeth to assess is the periodontal pocket.
 This is an area below the gum line that is the most impacted by dental disease.
 Assessment and cleaning of this pocket is a vital stage of any dental cleaning.
 It is not possible to do this effectively in a conscious pet.
-Cleaning and assessing this periodontal pocket below the gum line is considered to be an act of veterinary surgery and, as such, it is illegal for a non-veterinary surgeon to do so or to advertise this service.
+Cleaning and assessing this periodontal pocket below the gum line is considered to be an act of veterinary surgery and, as such, it is illegal for a non-veterinary surgeon to do, or to advertise this service.

 3. What is being missed?: It is vital to remember that “cleaning” the teeth is only a small part of a dental scale and polish performed at a veterinary surgery.
-Many oral problems from dental disease through to early detection of oral tumours can only be diagnosed during complete general anaesthesia, some even require the use of dental x-rays.
+Many oral problems from dental disease through to early detection of oral tumours can only be diagnosed during complete general anaesthesia.
+Some even require the use of dental x-rays.
 While anaesthesia-free cleaning may result in clean looking teeth, it will also most likely delay the diagnosis of these diseases which may limit treatment options.

 So why can I still see this service being advertised?